 Private motor vehicle - Any road vehicle which is built or adapted to carry not more than 9 persons (including the driver)

 Private motor vehicle, pedestrian or passenger accident - An accident occurring to an insured person when:

 Getting into, driving in, riding in or getting out of any private motor vehicle or

 Struck by any kind of vehicle whilst as a pedestrian or pedal cyclist on a public thoroughfare or

 As a fare-paying passenger boarding, travelling in or getting out of

 Any bus, train, taxi, ship, ferry or hovercraft or

 Any fully licensed passenger carrying aircraft forming part of a registered commercial airline.

 For further information read our key facts and policy wording.

 This insurance is underwritten by Cigna Europe Insurance Company S.A.-N.V.
-UK Branch Chancery House, St Nicholas Way, Sutton, Surrey SM1 1JB.
-Registered in Belgium with limited liability (Brussels trade register no. 0474624562), Avenue de Cortenbergh 52, 1000 Brussels, Belgium.
-Subject to the prudential supervision of the National Bank of Belgium, Boulevard de Berlaimont 14, 1000 Brussels (Belgium) and to the supervision of the Financial Services and Markets Authority (FSMA), rue du Congrès 12-14, 1000 Brussels (Belgium), in the field of consumer protection and subject to limited regulation by the Financial Conduct Authority.
-Details of the extent of our regulation by the Financial Conduct Authority are available on request.
-You can check this information on the Financial Services Register by visiting the website www.fsa.gov.uk/register/home.do.
+UK Branch, Chancery House, St Nicholas Way, Sutton SM1 1JB.
+Cigna Europe Insurance Company S.A.-N.V. is supervised in Belgium by the National Bank of Belgium and the Financial Services and Markets Authority, and subject to limited regulation by the Financial Conduct Authority.
+Details about the extent of our regulation by the Financial Conduct Authority are available from us on request.